What impact does the source of image retrieval (local vs. external server) have on the speed of image size determination in PHP?

 Related Questions

-- What are some best practices for debugging PHP code that involves database interactions?
+- What are some best practices for maintaining code readability and organization in PHP projects when including files?